czarinagluna/sxsw-sentiment-analysis/README.md

 ## Business Problem

-South by Southwest (SXSW) is an annual conference in Austin, TX where creative industries converge to showcase innovations in technology and the creative arts, attended by tens to hundreds of thousands of people.
-The company that organizes it, SXSW LLC may be able to enhance the experience of attendees by analyzing their sentiments from posts shared online during past conference.
-Doing so will allow the organizers to gain an understanding of the public opinion behind certain events and companies that they features.
-Using public Twitter data, I describe patterns and topics that emerge and detect negative, neutral, and positive sentiments from thousands of tweets.
+South by Southwest (SXSW) is an annual conference where creative industries converge to showcase innovations in technology and the creative arts.
+The company that organizes the conference may be able to enhance customer experience by detecting and understanding sentiments of the attendees from past conference.
+Doing so will allow them to gain an understanding of the public opinion about events and brands featured at the conference.
+Using Twitter data I describe patterns and topics that emerge about the conference and Apple and Google products in particular at the SXSW 2011.

 ## Data Understanding

-The Twitter dataset ([data file](https://github.com/czarinagluna/sxsw-sentiment-analysis/tree/main/data)) is composed of over 9,000 tweets about SXSW 2011 labeled as `negative`, `positive`, or `no emotion`.
-The tweets are the independent feature used to predict the multiclass sentiments.
-One other feature on the dataset is `emotion_in_tweet_is_directed_at`, which identifies Apple and Google products mentioned in the tweets.
-However almost 6,000 of the tweets are missing the product values, and so the feature will not be used later.
+The Twitter dataset ([file](https://github.com/czarinagluna/sxsw-sentiment-analysis/tree/main/data)) contains over 9,000 tweets shared during the SXSW 2011 and labeled as `negative`, `positive`, or `no emotion`.
+To predict the multiclass sentiments NLP is applied to the text data for processing and analysis of the tweets:

 ### Natural Language Processing